(Back to the Crossroads Search main page)

 Behavioral Risk Factor Surveillance System (BRFSS) (Centers for Disease Control (CDC))

 The Centers for Disease Control (CDC) established the Behavioral Risk Factor Surveillance System (BRFSS) in 1984 to track behavioral health risk in the United States.
 All 50 states were covered by 1994, and BRFSS is now billed as the world's largest telephone survey.
 Behavior and risk categories include not getting enough physical activity, being overweight, not using seatbelts, using tobacco and alcohol, and not getting preventive care, among others.
-Annual survey data in ASCII and/or dBase format is available for download at the main BRFSS web site, back to 1990.
-A new section of the site now offers local area health risk data as well, through the SMART project (Selected Metropolitan/Micropolitan Area Risk Trends).
-The SMART project covers 98 MMSAs, currently only for 2002, presenting PDF "quick view" charts or HTML tables.
+Annual survey data in ASCII and/or SAS format is available for download, back to 1984.
+Visitors can find local area health risk data through the SMART project (Selected Metropolitan/Micropolitan Area Risk Trends).

 California Department of Health Care Services: Data & Statistics (California Department of Health Care Services)